MIbnEKhalid/Privacy.MIbnEKhalid.github.io/README.md

 ## Hosting:
 The Main Website (MBKTechStudio.com) Is Hosted On GitHub, While Other Website (SubDomains Of MBKTechStudio) Is Hosted On Netlify

+**NOTE:** Only The Source Code Of This Website Is Covered Under The [WTFP LICENSE](https://choosealicense.com/licenses/wtfpl/).
+The Project Documentation, Some Images, Blog Posts, And Other Content Are NOT Covered Under This License And Remain The Intellectual Property Of The Author.

 ## License